iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/processProtectedData.md

 **Type:** `Address`

-If access to the protected data is granted to a group of users via a whitelist contract, you must use the userWhitelist parameter.
+If access to the protected data is granted to a group of users via a whitelist contract, you must use this `userWhitelist` parameter.
 The value should be the whitelist contract address that has access to the protected data.

 ```ts twoslash